wnotesapp/notes-ui/README.md

 - `npm install` or `yarn install`
 - `yarn start`

+Open Chrome using the following command in Terminal,

+ `open -a Google\ Chrome --args --disable-web-security --user-data-dir=""`

-Open any browser and go to `http://localhost:3000`
+In Chrome, go to `http://localhost:3000`

 ## Credits